DIVD-NL/web-csirt/cases/DIVD-2024-00019/organisation-icedid-bot.md

 ## What should we do?

-* Investiagte the system/have the system investigated for malware infections.
+* Investigate the system/have the system investigated for malware infections.

 ## More questions?